 The Last Supper, 2001

-The 2001 piece was created as a recreation or regeneration of The Last Supper that was originally created by Italian legend Leonardo Da Vinci, in which the last meal between Jesus and the 12 was depicted.
+The 2001 piece was created as a recreation or regeneration of The Last Supper that was initially created by Italian legend Leonardo Da Vinci, in which the last meal between Jesus and the 12 was depicted.
 It is at this last supper that Jesus also foretold Judas’ impending betrayal that would lead to his crucifixion.

 In Zeng’s piece, however, the religious figures were replaced by young communists wearing white shirts and visible red neckties.
-The figure depicting Judas was adorned in a western-styled yellow tie, which was used to symbolize China’s growth towards a capitalist economy.
+The figure depicting Judas was adorned in a western-styled yellow tie, which symbolized China’s growth towards a capitalist economy.
 Instead of dining on bread during the last supper, Zeng Fanzhi’s 12 masked pioneers were displayed consuming watermelon.

 Meaning & Analysis

 Zeng Fanzhi’s The Last Supper was designed to present the artist’s own fusion of identities influenced by Western and Eastern cultures.
 With just a single painting, Zeng challenged both Westernization and Chinese practices concurrently, therefore successfully managing to present multifaceted interpretations of international relations today.

 Most of the sitters were depicted wearing red scarves, a symbol of communism, while Judas’s yellow scarf represented western capitalism.
 Rather than eat bread, the subjects of the painting consumed watermelon to evoke an era when the artist himself was broke and could only manage to feed himself with easily accessible fruits such as watermelons.

 The work alluded to the initial signs of western influence in the Chinese economy.
 This western influence would grow over the years to completely transform the nation through the later 1980s and early 1990s.
 At this time, the Chinese economy underwent a liberalization period that saw the collectivist ideals of many businesses pushed aside in favor of individual entrepreneurship.